nosborn01/Water-System/README.md

 ![screen shot 2018-12-21 at 5 40 43 pm](https://user-images.githubusercontent.com/34990208/50369399-de30c380-0549-11e9-8475-bc8fb541e3d6.png)

-I am still working on the best way to represent the wiring diagram that I can construct easily and submit within the project without it being hand drawn.
+I have also provided a top over view of the circuit below, as some are not always the best at reading wiring diagrams.